t-walker-wei/matereal/matereal/trunk/README.txt

-Matereal
+Phybots
-Copyright (C) 2010 Jun KATO
+Copyright (C) 2012 Jun KATO

-version 2.1.0
+version 1.0.0
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-"Matereal" is a Java toolkit that allows to prototype interactive robot applications.
+"Phybots" is a Java toolkit to prototype "robotic things."

 This library is distributed under MPL 1.1/GPL 2.0/LGPL 2.1
 triple license.
 Please read LICENSE.txt for the detail.